Entrepreneurial company (Germany)

-An entrepreneurial company with limited liability (in German: Unternehmergesellschaft (haftungsbeschränkt)) is a German form of a private limited company, usually established as an alternative to a German corporation or GmbH (limited liability) entity.
-Companies organized as an entrepreneurial company have the suffix ‘UG (haftungsbeschränkt)’ appended to their names.
+An entrepreneurial company with limited liability (Unternehmergesellschaft (haftungsbeschränkt)) is a German form of a private limited company, usually established as an alternative to a German corporation or GmbH (limited liability) entity.
+Companies organized as an entrepreneurial company have the suffix "UG (haftungsbeschränkt)" appended to their names.

 Background

 The German government introduced the UG primarily to act as an alternative to establishing a traditional corporation.
 A UG established under German law is not a new type of legal entity; rather, it is a limited liability company similar to a GmbH, with the exception that, unlike the GmbH, it is not required to meet the legally mandated €25,000 share capital required of a GmbH—a UG can be established with as little as one euro of paid-in capital.
 However, a UG is still a separate legal entity from its owners and is fully liable for paying corporation taxes and publishing annual financial statements.
 UG entities can be recognized as not-for-profit, under the right conditions.

 The UG form has been met with great interest, especially by start-up companies and other entrepreneurs.
 As of January 1, 2012, there had been 64,371 of such companies formed.
 Since then, traditional corporations have been reduced in importance, having largely been supplanted by the UG (and also the GmbH) among new companies being formed.